koreader/koreader/doc/Events.md

 ## Overview ##

-All widgets is a subclass of @{ui.widget.eventlistener}, therefore inherit the @{ui.widget.eventlistener:handleEvent|handleEvent} method.
+All widgets are a subclass of @{ui.widget.eventlistener}, therefore they inherit the @{ui.widget.eventlistener:handleEvent|handleEvent} method.
 To send an event to a widget, you can simply invoke the handleEvent method like the following: